Do you think your child or teenager could benefit from professional support?

 - Excessive worrying: Worry and stress tends to be a normal part of life when a person reaches adolescence, but if worrying and general anxiety is becoming excessive, the young person may benefit from seeing a professional.

-Book an appointment for child counselling at one of our London clinics today, and make a positive change
+Book an appointment for child counselling at one of our London counselling centres today.

 What Can Cause Mental Health Issues in Children and Teenagers?